shigon255/AI_Final_Auto_Aiming/README.md

     + Objects detected with confidence higher than this threshold from candadiates obtained in prediction will be selected.
     + Among these selected objects, object that the nearest from the screen center will be choosed as the best object to move to.

+## (Experimental) TensorRT support
++ In yolov8, we add tensorRT support.
+You can first transfer yolov8 model into tensorRT model, and change the model name in FPSDetect.py to use tensorRT model to detect.
+  + How to transfer model into tensorRT: [TensorRT-For-YOLO-Series](https://github.com/Linaom1214/TensorRT-For-YOLO-Series)
+  + Note that you need to prepare environment for executing tensorRT

 ## TODO
-+ Delete Keyboard instruction
+- [X] Delete Keyboard instruction
-+ Parameters update
+- [] Parameters update
-+ Reference update
+- [] Reference update
-  + yolov8 apex assist
+  - [] yolov8 apex assist
-  + TensorRT
+  - [] TensorRT
-+ Model analysis
+- [] Model analysis
+- [] PID controll